P.L. Light Systems Expert Articles: Things You May Not Have Considered when Selecting an LED Lighting System

 • Heat damage to insulation and other electrical field wiring components

 Pf can be defined as the ratio of actual power consumed by a load (expressed in Watts) vs. apparent power (expressed in VA).
 A good analogy to explain Pf is if you order a glass of beer.
-If that beer is served with a lot of foam on top, you’re still paying the full price for the beer, even though only some of what you paid for is actual beer, the rest is foam.
-So, imagine the beer = the actual power (usable watts), while the beer + the foam = apparent power (only a portion of the power drawn is useable watts, the rest is wasted power.
-So, you will pay for more power to achieve the current needed to power the lights).
+If that beer is served with a lot of foam on top, you’re still paying the full price, even if you’re paying for mostly foam.
+So, imagine the beer = the actual power (usable watts) and the beer + the foam = apparent power (only a portion of the power drawn is useable watts, the rest is wasted power).
+So, you will pay for more power to achieve the current needed to power the lights.

 Power factor demo graphic.

 Pf is also closely related to a luminaire’s Total Harmonic Distortion (THD)—typically the higher the Pf, the lower the THD.
 THD indicates the level of distortion of the line voltage or current due to harmonics in the signal.
-THD is expressed as a % and should be as low as possible, and should never exceed 10%, as high THD can cause stress on equipment and the electrical distribution network, resulting in increased maintenance costs and downtime.
-Some energy rebate programs also have a max.
-THD threshold for luminaires to qualify.
+THD is expressed as a % and should be as low as possible and should never exceed 10%.
+High THD can cause stress on equipment and the electrical distribution network, resulting in increased maintenance costs and downtime.
+Some energy rebate programs also have a max THD threshold for luminaires to qualify.

 Both the power factor and THD for a luminaire can be validated on the DLC Hort QPL, so always be sure to do your homework!